FIN 205–01: Audit Liaison

 The executive vice president and chief finance officer notifies the President’s Cabinet of each year’s audit starting date and reviews the results upon completion.

-The senior associate vice president for finance and deputy treasurer, in conjunction with the provost/vice provost/vice president responsible for the organization, has audit liaison responsibility between the university and the related organization.
-The senior associate vice president for finance and deputy treasurer periodically checks on the implementation of agreed-upon recommendations mentioned in the auditor’s management letter.
+The vice president for finance and deputy treasurer, in conjunction with the provost/vice provost/vice president responsible for the organization, has audit liaison responsibility between the university and the related organization.
+The vice president for finance and deputy treasurer periodically checks on the implementation of agreed-upon recommendations mentioned in the auditor’s management letter.

 The financially related organizations are to be audited annually at each organization’s expense by the public accounting firm approved by the university for auditing of the financially related organizations.